Updated October 2022

 |Mind your tone.
 We are not having this conversation in person, so it is all the more important to maintain a tone of respect.||Do not write in an aggressive, disrespectful or mocking tone.
 Note: writing in all caps is regarded as shouting.|

-- There will be a media release for GOSH 2017.
-If you do not wish to be photographed or sign the release, you are responsible for placing stickers on your nametags, and/or raising your hand in the moment to alert photographers to move you out of frame.
+- There will be a media release form for all attendees to sign at GOSH 2022 in Panama.
+This gives the GOSH organizers permission for the official photographer/videographer to include you in event photos and videos.
+If you do not wish to be photographed or sign the release, you are responsible for informing the official photographer, such as, but not limited to, raising your hand in the moment to alert them to move you out of frame.
 We are happy to accommodate you.

 - If you are taking a photograph, let people in the room know.

-- Always check with parents about posting anything with minors, and never post the name of a minor in conjunction with their photograph.
+- Always check with parents about posting anything with minors (such as those less than 18 years old), and never post the name of a minor in conjunction with their photograph.

 - Anyone requested to stop behavior that violates the Code of Conduct is expected to comply immediately, even if they disagree with the request.